lachlanmcdonald/internode-py/README.md

 | Gigabyte | 1,000,000,000     |
 | Terabyte | 1,000,000,000,000 |

-Please note that on 32-bit systems, the maximum integer size is often far smaller than the bytes shown.
-Whilst

 ## Wishlist

+- Add in functionality detailed by the official API specification
 - Python 2\3 compatibility
-- A nice static site which can display this information
+- A nice static site which can display the JSON output